BryanHogan/learnkorean/src/content/chapters/unit-1-introduction.md

 Welcome to ToLearnKorean.com, glad to see you here.

+On this website I want to teach you the Korean language.

+Each unit is divided into multiple chapters.
+Each chapter focusses on one topic.
+I aim to make each chapter precise, high in quality and as easy as it can be.
-Learning Korean can be hard and intimidating at times.
+Learning Korean can sometimes get hard or intimidating.
+But it can also be fun and rewarding.
+My goal is to aim for the later!

-After finishing the chapters about the letters of Korean you might be interested in using our [pre-made Anki deck containing flashcards for all characters of Hangul](/files/ToLearnKoreanHangul.apkg) (or the <a href="/files/ToLearnKoreanHangul.txt" download>.txt file</a>).
+This unit introduces you to the whole Korean alphabet, also called Hangul.
+Hangul is easier to learn than you might expect.
+If you already know how to read Hangul you might be interested in starting with [Unit 2](/overview#unit-2), which is all about creating your first complete sentences.

+To get started on learning the Korean alphabet click the *Next Chapter* button down below, this will take you to the next chapter.